 These alternative therapies gain legitimacy from anecdotal merit but carry little to no scientific support.

-However, one small-sized study found almond oil to be helpful in making the stretch marks slightly less conspicuous when massaged into the affected skin.
+However, one small-sized study found bitter almond oil to be helpful in making the stretch marks slightly less conspicuous when massaged into the affected skin.
 (10)